SGR patrons are eminent individuals in science, design and/or technology who lend their name publicly in support of SGR

 She has taught at many universities, including Harvard's Graduate School of Design, the Mackintosh School of Architecture and the Architectural Association.
-She is chair of the Construction Industry Council's Diversity Panel, and a member of the Commission for Architecture and the Built Environment's Design Review Panel; the Edge; and Building Futures (the think-tank of the Royal Institute of British Architects).
-For the latter, she edited the book, Building Happiness – Architecture to Make You Smile.
+She is a member of various design review panels, and the Edge think tank (www.edgedebate.com); and was a member of Building Futures (the think-tank of the Royal Institute of British Architects), for which she edited the book, Building Happiness – Architecture to Make You Smile.

 Mark Whitby is a founder and a director of the engineering consulting firm Whitbybird and a past president of the Institution of Civil Engineers.
 He has an appetite for innovation, imaginative design solutions, new ways of working and the delivery of a sustainable future.
 He is a Visiting Professor at Nottingham University.

 A former Olympian, Mark Whitby is married with five children and lives on a smallholding in Hertfordshire.
 He is trying to make his life as self-sufficient as possible and is a signatory of Colin Challen’s 25% CO2 reduction pledge although he expects things to get worse before they get better.